jodiesa/Capstone-project-2024/README.md

-# Capstone-project-2024

 # Car E-commerce Website
 # 🚙 🚗
 ## About
-this is the about section
+this is a mern stac
 ## Key Features
 ### User Features
 - Renting A car